WeLoveSpeed/welovespeed.com/_talks/2021/webperf_sans_etre_decue.md

   video: ~
 en_US:
   title: "Doing webperf without being disappointed"
+  excerpt: >-
+    Feedback on a performance optimization project for a French luxury e-commerce giant.
   description: >-
     Feedback on a performance optimization project for a French luxury e-commerce giant.